spezold/ML-CDS-2025/README.md

 ## Data provision

-The HeiCo data can be downloaded from the dataset's [Synapse repository](https://doi.org/10.7303/syn21903917).
+The HeiCo data (third-party) can be downloaded from the dataset's [Synapse repository](https://doi.org/10.7303/syn21903917).
 Keeping the downloaded folder structure, the resulting download directory can then be used as the `base_dir` in a config file for a training or evaluation run (see below).